 Carol sees that as well as RHS Bridgewater being a wonderful opportunity for the RHS to try something a little different, this is also a chance to consult local people about what they want from the garden and to spread the word about Salford.
 ‘It’s a fantastic opportunity all round.’

-She is hopeful of great engagement from the local community with the new garden.
+She is hopeful of great engagement from the local community.
 Visitors won't even have to get in their cars: 'One of the best things is that you can get to RHS Bridgewater on the bus!'